 Paytm is a financial technology company from India.
 It specializes in mobile payments, online transfers, microloans, online video games, brokerage services, and ticket sales.
 Its name stands for “pay through mobile.”
 The founder of the service is an entrepreneur and multimillionaire Vijay Shekhar Sharma, who created it in 2010.
 The headquarters is located in Noida.

 The debut version of the logo consists of three parts: “Pay,” uppercase “T,” and “M,” separated by a hyphen.
-The first word is yellow and is a combination of one uppercase and two lowercase letters.
+The first word is yellow and combines one uppercase and two lowercase letters.
 The upper segment “T” almost overlaps the adjacent “y,” the right half of which goes under its cap.
-The “M” is very wide, stretched out, and visually heavy.
+The “M” is wide, stretched, and visually heavy.
 The black color of the thick lines makes it bigger anyway.

-The developers changed the style of personal symbols: they transferred the characters to lower case, left two parts of the name, and separated them by color.
-One segment is dark blue “pay,” the other is light blue “tm.”
-Now the letters do not overlap and do not touch at all.
-The “a” and “t” are played originally: the first has no tail at all, the second has the lower bend cut off, so it looks like a stick with a crossbar.
+The developers changed the style of personal symbols: they transferred the characters to lowercase, left two parts of the name, and separated them by color.
+One segment is dark blue “pay,” and the other is light blue “tm.”
+Now, the letters do not overlap and do not touch at all.
+The “a” and “t” are played originally: the first has no tail at all, and the second has the lower bend cut off, so it looks like a stick with a crossbar.

 Font and Colors

-The original palette consists of two colors: Prussian Blue (# 042e6f) and Cyan blue (# 00baf2).
-Although at first glance both seem to match the PayPal gamut, they are still not identical, as the competitor has different technical shades: Medium Dark Blue (# 002d8b) and Cyan (# 009be1).
+The original palette consists of Prussian Blue (# 042e6f) and Cyan blue (# 00baf2).
+Although, at first glance, both seem to match the PayPal gamut, they are still not identical, as the competitor has different technical shades: Medium Dark Blue (# 002d8b) and Cyan (# 009be1).